FUNDED ORGANIZATIONS

 Tacoma Opera Association is Tacoma’s professional opera company, serving Pierce County and the surrounding region by offering traditional and non-traditional operatic productions in an intimate, atmospheric setting that allows audiences to experience opera in a uniquely personal way, touching the heart and stimulating the mind.

-Tacoma Photo Center provides the community with arts education / community building and a safe space to create.
+Tacoma Photo Center provides the community with arts education, community building, and a safe space to create.
 They are open for all mediums of art, but have express expertise in photography and film production.

-The Tacoma Refugee Choir is composed of refugees, immigrants, and supporters who sing together to educate and inspire change in our community.
+The Tacoma Refugee Choir (TRC) is composed of refugees, immigrants, and supporters who sing together to educate and inspire change in our community.
 Community building and education are central to TRC’s program, emphasizing the power of each individual to welcome and support others and use their voice to make a difference.

 Tacoma Tree Foundation’s mission is to educate, empower, and support community members in neighborhood-based greening, and help to create a greener, healthier, and more connected Tacoma area.

-T.U.P.A.C. provides the people of Tacoma, particularly Black and BIPOC youth in the historic Hilltop community, with opportunities to achieve artistic excellence through culturally relevant pre-professional dance training, community events, and classes & performance opportunities in the performing arts.
+T.U.P.A.C. provides the people of Tacoma, particularly Black and BIPOC youth in the historic Hilltop community, with opportunities to achieve artistic excellence through culturally relevant pre-professional dance training, community events, and classes and performance opportunities in the performing arts.

 Tacoma Youth Theatre is dedicated to creating high-quality theatre entirely produced by young artists.
 The company strives to build community by emphasizing core values of equity, self-esteem, empathy, responsibility, collaboration, creativity, and adaptability.